-Donald Trump’s legal problems: where does each case stand?
+Donald Trump case tracker: where does each investigation stand?

 In January, the grand jury finished its final report after hearing from 75 witnesses, and a judge recommended that the panel be dissolved.
 Willis suggested at the time that decisions of charges in the case were “imminent”, but no such announcement has yet been made.

-In February, portions of the grand jury report were made public, although a judge ruled the entirety of the report would remain secret.
+In February, portions of the grand jury report were made public, although a judge ruled the full report would remain secret.
 The publicly released portions revealed that the grand jury suspected multiple witnesses may have lied and committed perjury, but they did not shed light on whether Trump will face criminal charges.

 In late February, the forewoman of the grand jury revealed the panel had recommended that multiple people be indicted for interfering with the election.
 The names of those people were not disclosed, but the forewoman told the Atlanta Journal-Constitution: “You’re not going to be shocked.”

-In April, Willis said she expects to announce charging decisions this summer.
-According to two people with knowledge of the matter, Willis has signalled to her team that charging decisions may come starting the final week of July.
+In April, Willis said she expected to announce charging decisions this summer.

 In May, a court filing showed that half of the so-called fake electors who sought to declare Trump the winner of Georgia had accepted immunity deals from prosecutors.